Nâzım Hikmet: On the soldier worth 23 cents

 He also opposed the Korean War, in which Turkey participated.
-After the Senate address of John Foster Dulles, who served as U.S. Secretary of State under President Dwight D. Eisenhower, where he valued Turkish soldiers at 23 cents a month compared with the lowest echelon U.S. soldiers at $70, Nazım Hikmet Ran wrote a protest poem criticising the policies of the United States.
+After the Senate address of John Foster Dulles, who served as U.S. Secretary of State under President Dwight D. Eisenhower, where he valued Turkish soldiers at 23 cents a month compared with the lowest echelon U.S. soldiers at $70, Nâzım Hikmet Ran wrote a protest poem criticising the policies of the United States.
 This poem is titled "23 Sentlik Askere Dair" (On the soldier worth 23 cents).